 The benefits

 - It shortens delivery times and makes a more flexible supply chain by saving time dispatching goods.
-As a result, this increases customer satisfaction.
+As a result, this increases customer satisfaction and improves order fulfillment.

 - The number of operations/ handling of loads is significantly reduced: unloading, quality control, order conditioning, and dispatch of goods are maintained.
 However, the middle operation tasks have been removed, which means less risk of damaging the goods.

-As a result, efficient cross-docking improves the overall profitability of the facilities that use this method due to the time it saves.
+As a result, efficient cross-docking improves the overall profitability of the facilities that use this method due to the time it saves and the enhanced inventory control it provides.

 The risks